All international students and scholars are encouraged to refer to the information on the International Student and Scholar Services website.

 Click here to download a copy of this information (PDF) on university letterhead, should you need to present this information to your airline or U.S. Customs and Border Patrol.

-I’m an international student and I won’t be able to get a visa in time to be on campus for the fall semester.
+I’m an international student and I won’t be able to get a visa in time to be on campus for the spring semester.
 What do I need to do?